- This event has passed.

 Erika R. Slaton

-Erika R. Slaton serves as program deputy within the Non-medical Counseling Program directorate within the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy.
+Erika R. Slaton serves as program deputy for the Military Community Support Programs directorate within the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy.
 She leads the Administration and Communications team for the Military OneSource and Military and Family Life Counseling programs where she is responsible for execution and oversight of program communications and outreach activities.